KillahPotatoes/arma.warfare/README.md

 0% = progress towards next tier

-(+0) = sectors held.
-Each sector gives 2 points per minute

-500 = current strength of the faction.
-If strength is >30 the AI unit cap will be 30, but if <30 the unit cap will be equal strength
+500 = current strength of the faction

 ### manpower

-manpower is generated at held sectors.
-You can grab the manpower from the ammobox at each sector and use it to buy infantry, helis and vehicles.
+Manpower is lost when you lose soldiers and manpower is generated at held sectors.
+Manpower can be collected at sectors and brough back to HQ to increase the factions manpower.
-What is available for you to buy depends on the tier you are in.

-Infantry can be bought at each sector while vehicles and helicopters can only be bought at the startingbase.
-You can also store money at your base.
-This is the only place where they will be safe.
-If you die you lose all manpower you have on you, and if a sector is captured all money that are there will be lost.

-You can grab money from sectors that are not yours, so money raids on enemy sectors that have been held for a long time is a good strategy.
+A sector will produce manpower once captured.
+If an enemy captures your sector you will lose whatever manpower was in that sector.

+## Player vehicles

+The player can get vehicles in HQ.
+These are free but will give a penalty if lost.
+If brough back to HQ the player can return the vehicle with no penalty.

 ### Start base (HQ)
 Your startbase consists of an ammobox, ammo container, repair container and a medical container.